saylesss88/nix-book/src/nix/minimal_install.md

 }
 ```

+> ❗ NOTE: While `"/persist"` is perfectly functional and valid,
+> `"/nix/persist"` (or often `/var/lib/impermanence` with tools like
+> `impermanence`) has emerged as a very common and somewhat "standard" location
+> in the NixOS community for the persistent data.
+If you choose to go for
+> `"/nix/persist"` here, make sure to match
+> `  environment.persistence."/nix/persist" = {` in your `impermanence.nix`

-- You may choose to add a swapfile to the above `disk-config.nix`, I haven't
+- You may also choose to add a swapfile to the above `disk-config.nix`, I
-  included it here because I manage it with the impermanence module.
-If you were
+  haven't included it here because I manage it with the impermanence module.
+If
-  to add it here you could just add under say the `"/lib"` section add:
+  you were to add it here you could just add under say the `"/lib"` section add:

 ```nix
 # Persistent subvolume for swapfile